 14.1.
 Timeliness

-Timeliness: The first preliminary results are to be published 60 days after the reference quarter.
-These dates are fixed for a period of one year in advance.
-Data will be revised 12 months after the first release.
+Timeliness: The first preliminary results are to be published 60 days after the reference month.
+Data will be revised for the last time on the last working day of June of the following year.

 Timetable of data collection:

-• Monthly questionnaires are sent at the end of the reference month, asking for a reply within 10 working days.
-There is no fixed date for closing the data collection, but the indices are supposed to be definitive after 4 months.
+Monthly questionnaires are sent at the end of the reference month, asking for a reply within 10 working days.
+Data collection is closed in March of the following year.

 14.2.
 Punctuality